platformsh/platformsh-docs/docs/src/domains/steps/tls.md

 You can add a custom certificate using the [CLI](../../administration/cli/_index.md) or in the [Console](../../administration/web/_index.md).

-Your certificate has to use the "PKCS#1" format and start with `-----BEGIN RSA PRIVATE KEY-----`.
+Your certificate has to be in PKCS #1 format and start with `-----BEGIN RSA PRIVATE KEY-----`.
 If it doesn't start that way, [change the format](#change-the-private-key-format).

 To add your custom certificate, follow these steps: